 The same scenario plays out for the female folks too.
 She’s just in her world of infatuation and crushing hard on the guy and even if the signs are obvious the guy seems indifferent to them.

-The thing is, sometimes you just wonder the person you admire this much, whose thought wakes you up every night, can’t love you back.
+The thing is, sometimes you just wonder if the person you admire this much, whose thought wakes you up every night, can’t love you back.

 Another reality is the person you don’t love or think about for a second is dying hard for you all the time.
 The complex isn’t?